 When creating your estate plan, you are likely focused on who should receive your assets and in what manner.
 You may also be thinking about ways to minimize taxes or avoid probate.
 However, it is important not to overlook another important aspect of a good estate plan: planning for your funeral arrangements.
 California law allows us to either appoint someone to carry out our funeral arrangements or to provide detailed instructions ourselves.
 We can also set aside the money that should be used to pay for these expenses.

 Under the law in California, certain people are given the right and responsibility to make decisions relating to funerals.
 This also applies to the disposal of your body, such as by burial or cremation.
-Authority to make these decisions is given in the following order:
+Authority to make decisions about funeral arrangements is given in the following order:

 - You.
 Under California law, if you write down your funeral instructions before you die, these decisions take precedence